 - 4 in. single wall 26 gauge (min.) galvanized steel vent pipe or Dura/Connect single wall flexible exhaust vent must be used. - Secure vent pipe to the swaged exhaust end of tube exchanger using three (3) #8 x 3/8 sheet metal screws (field supplied).
 Seal with high temperature silicone sealant (field supplied).
-NOTE: Tube clamps provided in kit are not to be used for this connection. - Seal single wall vent joints with high temperature sealant (field supplied) and three (3) #8 sheet metal screws (field supplied). - Single wall galvanized vent pipe must be insulated in cold environments. - Do not use more than two 90° elbows in the exhaust vent. - To maintain clearances to combustibles, the use of an approved wall or roof thimble and double-wall Type-B vent is required for the portion of vent pipe that runs through combustible material in the building wall or roof (see figures 3.21 & 3.22). - Consult the NFPA ANSI Z223.1 Gas Vent Termination criteria if roof pitch exceeds 9:12. - Maximum vent length for all models is 20ft.
-(6 m). - Maintain a 4 ft. minimum distance from vent to combustion air intake on heaters fitted with a U-Bend accessory fitting.
+NOTE: Tube clamps provided in kit are not to be used for this connection. - Maximum vent length for most models is 20 ft.
+(6 m).
+SV Series models have specific venting requirements. - Single wall galvanized vent pipe must be insulated in cold environments. - Seal single wall vent with high temperature sealant and three (3) #8 sheet metal screws. - Do not use more than two 90° elbows in the exhaust vent. - To maintain clearances to combustibles, the use of an approved wall or roof thimble and double-wall Type-B vent is required for the portion of vent pipe that runs through combustible material in the building wall or roof (see figures 3.21 & 3.22). - Consult the NFPA ANSI Z223.1 Gas Vent Termination criteria if roof pitch exceeds 9:12. - Maintain a 36" minimum distance from vent to combustion air intake on heaters fitted with a U-Bend accessory fitting.